mjordan/islandora_bagger/README.md

 1. The URL of the Islandora Bagger REST endpoint.
 If you are running Islandora in the CLAW Vagrant, and Islandora Bagger on the host machine (i.e., same machine that is hosing the Vagrant), use `10.0.2.2` as your endpoint IP address instead of `localhost`.
 1. The absolute path on your Drupal server to the default Islandora Bagger configuration file.
 This file is used if no Contexts are configured to use an alternative configuration file.
+1. An option to add to the configuration file the email address of the user who requested the Bag be created.
+If checked, the user's email address will be added to the configuration file using the key `recipient_email`.
+In addition, if this option is checked, the message displayed to the user will indicate they will receive an email when their Bag is ready for download.

 ## Using Context to define which configuration file to use